valenottaviano/investigacion-operativa/README.md

 Here is a list of the available practices in this repository:

-1. Practice 1: Linear Programming in Project Scheduling
+1. Practice 1: Linear Programming
-2. Practice 2: Inventory Optimization using EOQ Model
-3. Practice 3: Decision Analysis for Feature Prioritization
-4. Practice 4: Network Flow Optimization in Software Deployment

 Each practice directory contains its own README file with detailed instructions.